danvaida/ansible-roles-letsencrypt/README.md

     Path to the CSR file.

   * __dest:__
-    Path to the resulting Certificate file.
+    Path to the resulting Certificate file (where you want to store it).

   * __remaining_days:__
     Number of days for the cert to be valid.